-Organizers of the South Dakota teacher 'dash for cash' are apologizing and paying up
+Organizers of the South Dakota teacher 'Dash for Cash' are apologizing and paying up

 The Sioux Falls Stampede, a junior league team, had billed Saturday's event as its inaugural "Dash for Cash."
-It involved dumping $5,000 in $1 bills around a carpet at center ice, then inviting 10 teachers from local schools to scoop it up as fans cheered.
+It involved dumping $5,000 in $1 bills on a carpet at center ice, then inviting 10 teachers from local schools to scoop up the bills as fans cheered.

-Videos of the educators — wearing hockey helmets and stuffing cash into their shirts and pockets — went viral over the weekend, after they were posted to twitter by Sioux Falls Argus Leader reporter Annie Todd.
+Videos of the educators — wearing hockey helmets and stuffing cash into their shirts and pockets — went viral over the weekend, after the videos were posted to Twitter by Argus Leader reporter Annie Todd.

 Here they go! pic.twitter.com/G0MH3Y1VXU— Annie Todd (@AnnieTodd96) December 12, 2021